irvinehawks/Electronic-passport-booking-application-system/README.md

 This project require some perquisites and dependencies to be installed, you can find the instructions below

-This project require some perquisites and dependencies to be installed, you can view it online using this [demo](https://jobify-abdelrahman-soltan.up.railway.app/). or you can find the instructions below:
+This project require some perquisites and dependencies to be installed, you can view it online using this [TBA]. or you can find the instructions below:

 > To get a local copy, follow these simple steps :